Cable cars are popular subjects for toys and other collectible items. Click on each

 A Christopher Radko Christmas tree ornament, made in Poland.

-Walter Rice recently found this souvenir magnet at Sóller on the Spanish island of
+Walter Rice found this souvenir magnet at Sóller on the Spanish island of

 Mallorca.
-It depicts Sóller’s famous Hyde Street cable car and the tower of landmark
+It depicts Sóller’s famous Hyde Street cable car, the tower of landmark